Closure After Divorce: 9 Painful Truths About Letting Go Gracefully

 They’re not really sorry.
 They just don’t want to look like the villain in their story.

-Closure after divorce isn’t about getting justice from someone who lacks the emotional maturity to self-reflect.
-You’re waiting for an apology that won’t come—and wouldn’t satisfy you if it did.
+Getting closure after a marriage ends isn’t about getting justice from someone who lacks the emotional maturity to self-reflect.
+You’re waiting for an apology that won’t come, and wouldn’t satisfy you if it did.

 You want to know why they did it.
 What they were thinking.
 Whether they ever really loved you.